ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 - **All game modes within a beatmapset must form a reasonable spread.** Each spread must comply with its respective mode's difficulty-specific Ranking Criteria.
 - **Every difficulty of a beatmapset must have a minimum drain time of 30 seconds.**
 - **If the drain time of each difficulty is...**
-    - **...lower than 3:30, the lowest difficulty of each included game mode cannot be harder than a Normal.** For hybrid beatmapsets that include osu! difficulties, the additional modes' lowest difficulties cannot be harder than a Hard.
+    - **...lower than 3:30, the lowest difficulty of each included game mode cannot be harder than a Normal.**
     - **...between 3:30 and 4:15, the lowest difficulty of each included game mode cannot be harder than a Hard.**
     - **...between 4:15 and 5:00, the lowest difficulty of each included game mode cannot be harder than an Insane.**
     - **...anything higher, the beatmapset is exempt from reasonable spread rules.**